 Tracce GPX/GPX tracks (zip)

 Food resupply opportunities are plentiful (and delightful).
 Piped water availability can be patchy outside settlements.
 Carrying a filter will broaden your scope to source from streams in addition to public fountains.
 The latter, in my experience, are perfectly safe to drink from.
 As in much of Europe, wild camping is officially illegal but may be tolerated or permitted with landowners’ consent.
 Commercial sites are marked on the map.
 I’m hoping to pilot smaller, informal community hosted pitches and facilities — watch this space.
 If you do wild camp, please avoid sensitive areas, such as the Monte Cucco Park and Furlo Gorge Nature Reserve, and strictly leave no trace.
-Take great care during wildlife massacre season (first Sunday of September to last day of February).
-That also holds for riding more generally — if you become aware of shooting activity nearby (at any time of year), make your presence known visually and audibly; local “hunters” often flaunt laws and regulations as a badge of honour and political statement.
+Take great care during hunting season (first Sunday of September to last day of February).
+That also holds for riding more generally — if you become aware of shooting activity nearby (at any time of year), make your presence known visually and audibly.

 I love being in the Apennines during spring and autumn.
 Summers are very hot (and getting hotter) and busy, particularly in the July-August peak.
 It is also when cooler, shaded woodlands are inhabited by clouds of mosquitoes and tafani — small but voracious horseflies that draw blood with their painful bites.
 Snow can occur on the higher peaks at any time from autumn to spring but the skiing season runs from December to early March.
 In early spring and later autumn, when mist often hangs in valleys overnight, sometimes until late morning, multiple nights of bivvying in the damp cold is an unattractive prospect.
 You may choose to use a well-ventilated tent or take advantage of the variety of B&B lodgings on offer and lighten the load.

 Although I’ve begun and ended the route near our home in the Niccone Valley, as a loop it can obviously be joined at any point.
 There are seven rail stations (marked on the map) on, or within riding distance of, the trail and bikes are readily carried on the Regionale and Regionale Veloce services that stop at them (subject to a bike supplement at €3.50 usable for 24 hours after validation).
 The lakeside village of Passignano sul Trasimeno (the starting point for the Umbria Trail, another fantastic bikepacking route) on the Foligno-Perugia-Florence line is over the hills from the Niccone Valley and would be a beautiful pre/post-tour ride of around 17km.
 From the eastern edge of Passignano, climb toward Castel Rigone on the SP142 to Trecine junction and descend into the Val di Rosa.
 Continue to Crocicchie and turn right up the climb to San Martino.
 Descend into the Niccone Valley.
-You’ll pass our house, where you’re welcome to pitch in the garden — contact me for more details.
 Alternatively, continue to climb past Crocicchie to the Cima del Protine and descend to Lisciano, or thread your way from Passignano to the Cima via tertiary roads and gravel using a good map.

 The great majority of the route is low commitment in the sense that on-road alternatives and short-cuts are readily available.
 The exception is mountain climbs, which are necessarily more remote and several are served only by unpaved tracks.
 Carrying the usual tools, spares, navigational back-ups and emergency equipment is a sensible precaution.